11 Jan CrAL – Creative Audiovisual Lab for the promotion of critical thinking and media literacy

 - We have trained 23 tutors in the transnational training;

 - We have set up the CrAL online platform;

 - We have developed a project leaflet with more info about the project.

-- We will pilot the “Creative audiovisual writing and reading” methodology in five European countries through 1. a blended course for teachers and 2. workshops with students led by the teachers and supported by our tutors.
-This will lead to the production of audiovisual contents (films) by young people.
+- We organised a pilot of “Creative audiovisual writing and reading” methodology in five European countries through 1. a blended course for teachers and 2. workshops with students led by the teachers and supported by our tutors.
+This led to the production of audiovisual content (films) by young people.

-- 250 students (50 per partner) will be involved in the creation of audiovisual contents following the course for teachers (expected: Jan-Jun 2023).
+- 250 students (50 per partner) were involved in the creation of audiovisual contents following the course for teachers (expected: Jan-Jun 2023).

-- We will create an international Community of Practice on the CrAL online platform to exploit the results and maximise the impact of the project.
+- We are currently working on creation of the international Community of Practice on the CrAL online platform to exploit the results and maximise the impact of the project.
 In addition to the online course for teachers, the platform will contain all audiovisual products developed during the pilot experimentation (expected: Sep 2022-Dec 2023).